Competitions and programs (75)

 We have much pleasure in naming Felicity Plunkett as the recipient of the 2019 ABR Patrons’ Fellowship worth $10,000.
 Felicity has been a frequent contributor to the magazine since 2010 and was a past Fellow (2015).
 A poet, critic, teacher, and editor, Felicity was chosen from a large field and will contribute several articles to ABR over the course of the year.

 What is the ABR Fellowship program?

 ABR Fellowships are intended to reward outstanding Australian writers, to enhance ABR through the publication of long-form journalism, and to advance the magazine’s commitment to ideas and critical debate.
-The Fellows work closely with ABR staff, especially the Editor, Peter Rose.
+The Fellow will work closely with the Editor of ABR.

 Are the Fellowships themed?